pacsayt/sghome/README.md

 Input parameters : <amountOfPlaySlips> <quickTipAlgorithmNo>

 Remark :
-play slip / ticket sheet - is the whole betting unit
+play slip / ticket sheet - are the English for the whole betting unit

 It is provided that the configuration XML and XSD files are in the actual directory, with the following names :